 Fitness Apps (For Gyms)

 Technology is shaking up the health and fitness industry and making even the most well-known gym chains wipe the sweat off their brow.
 New apps are challenging traditional members clubs and introducing a more flexible approach to the market and the notion of a gym membership.
+Most gym management software platforms now offer apps as part of their package.
 Class Pass has made a big name for itself; it offers consumers the chance to skip out on gym memberships and have access to a multitude of gyms across their chosen cities for a flat fee.
 Similar services are popping up around the world as entrepreneurs see opportunities to confront the concept of membership.
 While some clubs feel like they are losing out on memberships, they are also being introduced to a whole new client base.
 As with any change, the industry as a whole will have to start adapting accordingly.

 Virtual training and coaching are becoming an indispensable tool in the fitness world.
 Many health clubs are now encouraging the use of professionally coached classes brought to customers via streaming.
 Apps like Endomondo allow users to simulate the experience of having a personal training session with a coach through their headphones.
 Indicated as the new cutting edge tool in training, virtual reality has already been embraced by thousands of gyms and fitness clubs internationally, most remarkably in big name brands such as Pure Fitness and Virgin Active.
 Beyond the fitness club scene, athletes are finding a new way to communicate and share with fans, Floyd Mayweather has developed his own Mayweather at home boxing.